artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 So, this is where I ended up a bit out of my comfort zone.
 This isn't a blog post about sockets and c though, so I'll annotate what's going on from the high level thoughout this [connection setup function][socket_connection].

-* Grab some info from socket, then if it's is an injection message, set the Injection console's info label to that filepath, this is the `BundleContents.m`.
+* Grab some the main client file from socket, then if it's is an injection message, set the Injection console's info label to that filepath, this is the `BundleContents.m`.
 * Otherwise inject all objects from a storyboard (not too sure whats going on there TBH)
 * The server [asks the client][asking_for_app_path] for the app's path e.g. `/Users/orta/Library/Developer/CoreSimulator/Devices/CDC9D8EF-AAAD-47F8-8D53-C3C69551E85A/data/Containers/Data/Application/1F636180-7113-406E-88F8-7E43EFAC13F6"`
 * There's some more communication around the [app's architecture][app_architecture].